-Peptic Ulcers are open sores in the lining of the stomach, the first part of the small intestine (the duodenum), or in the oesophagus.
-These painful sores develop when the acidic digestive fluids in the stomach eat away the lining of the organs and therefore result in the development of ulcers.
+Peptic ulcers are open sores in the lining of the stomach, the first part of the small intestine (the duodenum), or in the oesophagus (food pipe).
+These painful sores develop when the acidic digestive fluids in the stomach eat away the lining of the organs.

-If Peptic Ulcers are not treated, they can lead to serious complications including bleeding in the stomach and perforation (tear) of stomach wall.
-The Peptic Ulcers are named according to where they occur:
+If peptic ulcers are not treated, they can lead to serious complications including bleeding in the stomach and perforation (tear) of the stomach wall.
+The peptic ulcers are named according to where they occur:

 - Oesophagus ulcers develop in the lower part of the oesophagus